-- Pick a couple of sage leaves out with tongs and set aside.
-Add the chopped garlic and chilli and cook for another 1 minute to flavour the oil.
+- Pick a couple of sage leaves out with tongs and set them aside.
+Add the chopped garlic and chilli and cook for another 1 minute to flavor the oil.

 - Crack some black pepper and sprinkle sea salt over the pasta and toss once more to ensure all ingredients are combined.

-- Pair this delicious dish with any of your favourite proteins, I like a crispy skinned snapper fillet cooked in the same sage buttery goodness.
+- Pair this delicious dish with any of your favorite proteins, I like a crispy-skinned snapper fillet cooked in the same sage buttery goodness.